garnettr/YouTube-API_browserDock/README.md

 ## What problem does it solve?

-This app provides the user with more screen relastate when using one monitor and having 2 windows open with one being YouTube.
+This app provides the user with more screen real estate when using one monitor and having 2 windows open with one being YouTube.

 It also allows for a full screen uninterrupted viewing, meaning no black constraining bars on the left, right, top or bottom.
 This makes for a 100% screen to screen viewing experience from mobile to as large as your browser window allows.

 * Provides you with a list of your subscribed channels in full, where you can easily scroll to view them all at once
 * After you have selected your desired channel, a list of the channels videos are populated that you can horizontally scroll through
-* Making it easy to watch one video after another with out having to click out of the window
+* Making it easy to watch one video after another without having to click out of the window

 ---